Pope Francis’ Easter is going to look a little different this year. Here’s how

 Expectations around his presence are growing, given the Easter weekend is a time when believers flock to Rome with the hope of seeing the pope.
 US Vice President JD Vance – a Catholic convert who was received into the church aged 35 in 2019 – and his family are among them.

-Vance is expected to participate in the Holy Week services, including the service at St. Peter’s commemorating Christ’s suffering and death on Good Friday.
-On Saturday, he’s set to meet Cardinal Pietro Parolin, the Holy See’s Secretary of State.
+Vance attended the service at St. Peter’s commemorating Christ’s suffering and death on Good Friday.
+On Saturday, he met with Cardinal Pietro Parolin, the Holy See’s Secretary of State.
 Along with handling the pope’s recovery, the Vance visit is a diplomatic tightrope act for the Vatican.

 During the pope’s hospitalization, the vice president asked for prayers for the pontiff’s health.
 But Vance and Francis are poles apart when it comes to migration.
 Just before the pope was hospitalized, he issued a rebuke of the Trump administration’s immigration policy – a rare intervention.